Pirates of the Caribbean: On Stranger Tides: Plot

-Around 1750, (Note: According to production designer John Myhre, the filmmakers of On Stranger Tides picked the date of 1750, or in the range of the mid-1700s.) some twenty one years after Captain Jack Sparrow acquired Sao Feng's map to find the Fountain of Youth and the Black Pearl stolen by Hector Barbossa, (Note: As depicted in Pirates of the Caribbean: At World's End (2007).
-In addition to the 1750 setting of On Stranger Tides, Pirates of the Caribbean: Dead Men Tell No Tales (2017) takes place roughly 21 years after At World's End as well as in the year 1751.) a castaway found in the ocean was brought to King Ferdinand at Cádiz, holding a ship's logbook of Ponce de León, who died 200 years earlier searching for the Fountain.
-Meanwhile Jack rescues his first mate, Joshamee Gibbs, from execution in London, only to get captured.
-Gibbs takes Jack's map, while Jack himself meets King George II, who wants him to guide an expedition to locate the Fountain before the Spanish Armada, led by The Spaniard.
-Barbossa joins the expedition, now as a privateer wearing a peg leg and having lost the Pearl, believed to be sunk.
+Around 1750, (Note: According to production designer John Myhre, the filmmakers of On Stranger Tides picked the date of 1750, or in the range of the mid-1700s.) some 21 years after Captain Jack Sparrow acquired Sao Feng's map to find the Fountain of Youth and the Black Pearl stolen by Hector Barbossa, (Note: As depicted in Pirates of the Caribbean: At World's End (2007).
+In addition to the 1750 setting of On Stranger Tides, Pirates of the Caribbean: Dead Men Tell No Tales (2017) takes place roughly 10 years after At World's End as well as in the year 1751.) a castaway found in the ocean was brought to King Ferdinand at Cádiz, holding a ship's logbook of Ponce de León, who died 200 years earlier searching for the Fountain.
+Meanwhile, Jack rescues his first mate, Joshamee Gibbs, from execution in London, only to get captured.
+Gibbs takes Jack's map, while Jack himself meets King George II, who wants him to guide an expedition to locate the Fountain before the Spanish Navy, led by The Spaniard.
+Barbossa joins the expedition, now as a privateer wearing a peg leg having lost it in the fight along with the Pearl, believed to be sunk.
 (Note: Screenwriter Terry Rossio released his unproduced screenplay for Pirates of the Caribbean: Dead Men Tell No Tales (2017), which includes additional information in extensive footnotes.
 Pertaining to On Stranger Tides, Rossio notes that Barbossa does not know about the Black Pearl in a bottle in the fourth film, though Barbossa later shows knowledge in the fifth film.)
-Jack escapes, leading Barbossa to later recruit Gibbs, who memorizes Jack's map before burning it, and they set sail aboard the British Navy ship HMS Providence.
+Jack escapes, leading Barbossa to later recruit Gibbs, who memorizes Jack's map before burning it to save his life, and they set sail aboard the British Navy ship HMS Providence.